kalzeo/Augmented-Fashion-Android-AR/README.md

 The app requires the Google Mediapipe framework, which is not natively supported on Windows.
 Therefore, it is recommended to use **Linux**, specifically Ubuntu 22.04.2 LTS.

+## Download the Project
+Download the project as a .zip file from GitHub [here](https://github.com/kalzeo/Augmented-Fashion-Android-AR/archive/refs/heads/master.zip).
+It can be cloned using ```git clone https://github.com/kalzeo/Augmented-Fashion-Android-AR.git``` if you prefer that method.

 ## Necessary Installs Before Anything Else

 Before installing the app, please ensure that you have the following dependencies installed on your system.
 These installs must be done through terminal, and some require sudo privileges.
+A script called 'install_dependencies.sh' can be found in the root folder of the project, open terminal and enter ```sh install_dependencies.sh```.
+If you have any issues using the script then the dependencies can be manually installed using the steps below.

 1. Update all outdated packages and dependencies on your system using: